You can add datapoints either from file or by manually adding datapoints one-by-one.

 For each datapoint, we first construct the key-value object, and then parse it according to the following rules:

-3. In ALL other cases, all keys and values will go inside "data".
+2. Otherwise, all keys and values will go inside "data".

 If there is an error parsing the file, no datapoints will be added.
 If a single value in the file does not conform to format, it will be silently ignored.